Mérida, Yucatán — March 12, 2026

 Two winter visitors from North America added a migratory dimension to the morning: Indigo Bunting (Passerina cyanea), in the streaked brown plumage of a non-breeding male, and Rose-breasted Grosbeak (Pheucticus ludovicianus).
 A group of Plain Chachalacas (Ortalis vetula) announced themselves loudly from the undergrowth but, true to form, refused to show themselves.

-Somewhere along the trail my RF 100–500mm began fogging internally — a worrying development, consequence of a mishap the previous day at the beach, that I feared would end the morning’s photography.
+Somewhere along the trail my RF 100–500mm began fogging internally, a worrying development that I feared would end the morning’s photography.
 Ramón offered an immediate solution: use my memory card in his Nikon D5100 with a Tamron 100–400mm.
 The last set of shots from the morning were taken on his camera.
 I shoot Canon exclusively, in Manual or FV mode, so switching mid-session to an unfamiliar body with different controls was a challenge in itself.
 But it was that or miss the rest of the morning, and Ramón’s generosity made the choice easy.

 Alberto’s Feeder Station